aaronpk/openid-activity-summary/README.md

 }
 ~~~

-Activity summaries will be e-mailed weekly.
+Activity summaries will be e-mailed weekly, as long as this repo has activity.